metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-spl-tokens-on-solana.md

 When transferring SPL Tokens on Solana we need to work out both the senders and recievers SPL Token Account addresses for the token we are trying to send.

-Token Account addresses are unique between coins and wallets so we need to use a helper function to determine what each account address is for the both the sender and the reciever.
+Token Account addresses are unique between coins and wallets so we need to use a helper function to determine what each account address is for the both the sender and the receiver.

 ```ts
 // The address of the Token you want to transfer.